All insights

 Cognitive Agents vs Legacy Bots on Hyperliquid

-Why HyperAgent’s multi-role LLM stack outperforms rule-only bots on Hyperliquid when measured across Sharpe, VaR breaches, and runbook transparency.
+How HyperAgent’s multi-role LLM stack compares with rule-only bots on Hyperliquid across Sharpe, VaR breaches, and runbook transparency in a 45-day replay.

 Experiment design